 The total number of university credits required for College Graduation varies for these majors.
 See: http://www.college.upenn.edu/credits-needed

 It is possible to pursue honors in any one of these majors, either through writing a thesis (PHIL-301) or by taking a graduate-level course (500-level).

-Finally, all three majors and the minor include a level requirement to guarantee that students do not confine their studies to introductory courses.
+Finally, all four majors and the minor include a level requirement to guarantee that students do not confine their studies to introductory courses.
 Transfer students especially should note that at least eight courses toward any of the Majors, including all the distribution requirements and the 300-level course requirements, must be taken from regular or visiting members of the Philosophy Department at the University.